 The Cinema Snob experienced this in the aftermath of watching Video Violence—about three years later, as he was reviewing its sequel, he had just recovered from the debilitating effects.

 Gross Out manages not to set him off with its Vulgar Humor antics... but the lead actress's horrible performance makes him vomit.

 Of the Freelance Astronauts, Ferr is usually the one making painful puns (pipes!: [[Superman64 "Solve my maze!"]]
 Ferr: Well, it's on fire, so maybe you should salve it first.
 Evek: I'm in physical pain!), but occasionally, Maxwell gets in on it.
 Witness the final boss fight of The Legend of Zelda: Ocarina of Time: Master Quest, where he tells the others that Ganondorf "really puts the 'try' in 'Triforce'."

 During his first attempt to review Dr. Jekyll & Mr. Hyde for the NES, The Angry Video Game Nerd spoke about it being so bad that it traumatized him, and had a hard time bringing himself to playing it.
-Later, he would go to review the third Teenage Mutant Ninja Turtles movie, and said this about the ending:
+Later, he would go to review Teenage Mutant Ninja Turtles III, and said this about the ending: